Dems show surprising strength; control of Congress unclear

-In the most heartening news for Democrats, John Fetterman flipped a Republican-controlled Senate seat that is key to the party's hopes of maintaining control of the chamber.
+In the most heartening news for Democrats, John Fetterman flipped Pennsylvania's Republican-controlled Senate seat that's key to the party's hopes of maintaining control of the chamber.
 It was too early to call critical Senate seats in Wisconsin, Nevada, Georgia and Arizona that could determine the majority.
-In the House, meanwhile, Democrats kept seats in districts from Virginia to Kansas to Rhode Island, while many districts in states like New York and California had not been called.
+In the House, Democrats kept seats in districts from Virginia to Kansas to Rhode Island, while many districts in states like New York and California had not been called.

-With votes still being counted across the country, Republicans still had the opportunity to win control of Congress.
-But the results were uplifting for Democrats who were braced for sweeping losses, and raised questions about the size of Republicans' governing majority if they win the House.
+With votes still being counted across the country, Republicans maintained an opportunity to win control of Congress.
+But the results were uplifting for Democrats who had braced for sweeping losses — and raised questions about the size of Republicans' governing majority if they win the House.

-Rep. Kevin McCarthy, the Republican poised to be House speaker if the GOP takes control of the chamber, was optimistic the GOP would take control, telling supporters, "When you wake up tomorrow, we will be in the majority."
-Democratic House Speaker Nancy Pelosi said, "While many races remain too close to call, it is clear that House Democratic Members and candidates are strongly outperforming expectations across the country."
+Rep. Kevin McCarthy, the Republican poised to be House speaker if the GOP takes control of the chamber, was optimistic, telling supporters, "When you wake up tomorrow, we will be in the majority."
+Democratic House Speaker Nancy Pelosi countered that her party would hold the chamber: "While many races remain too close to call, it is clear that House Democratic Members and candidates are strongly outperforming expectations across the country."

 The outcome of races for House and Senate will determine the future of Biden's agenda and serve as a referendum on his administration as the nation reels from record-high inflation and concerns over the direction of the country.
-Republican control of the House would likely trigger a round of investigations into Biden and his family, while a GOP Senate takeover would hobble Biden's ability to make judicial appointments.
+Republican control of the House would likely trigger a spate of investigations into Biden and his family, while a GOP Senate takeover would hobble the president's ability to make judicial appointments.

-Democrats were facing historic headwinds.
-The party in power almost always suffers losses in the president's first midterm elections, but Democrats had been hoping that anger from the Supreme Court's decision to gut abortion rights might energize their voters to buck historical trends.
+Democrats faced historic headwinds.
+The party in power almost always suffers losses in the president's first midterm elections, but Democrats bet that anger from the Supreme Court's decision to gut abortion rights might energize their voters to buck historical trends.

-In the Pennsylvania Senate race, Fetterman had faced questions about his fitness for office after suffering a stroke just days before the state's primary, but nonetheless bested Republican Dr. Mehmet Oz in a major rebuke to Trump, whose endorsement helped Oz win his competitive primary.
+In Pennsylvania, Fetterman had faced questions about his fitness for office after suffering a stroke just days before the state's primary.
+But he nonetheless bested Republican Dr. Mehmet Oz in a major rebuke to Trump, whose endorsement helped Oz win the GOP's hard-fought primary.

 "I'm so humbled," Fetterman, wearing his signature hoodie, told his supporters early Wednesday morning.
 "This campaign has always been about fighting for everyone who's ever been knocked down that ever got back up."

-Democrats also held a crucial Senate seat in New Hampshire, where incumbent Maggie Hassan defeated Republican Don Bolduc, a retired Army general who had initially promoted Trump's lies about the 2020 election but tried to shift away from some of the more extreme positions he took during the GOP primary.
-Republicans held Senate seats in Ohio and North Carolina.
+Democrats also held a crucial Senate seat in New Hampshire, where incumbent Maggie Hassan defeated Republican Don Bolduc, a retired Army general who had initially promoted Trump's lies about the 2020 election being marred by widespread fraud that did not occur but tried to shift away from some of the more extreme positions he took during the GOP primary.

 Incumbent Republican governors had some success.
 Georgia Gov. Brian Kemp won reelection, defeating Stacey Abrams in a rematch of their 2018 race.
 Florida Gov. Ron DeSantis and Texas Gov. Greg Abbott, two future possible Republican presidential contenders, beat back Democratic challengers to win in the nation's two largest red states.